 No. VAERS reports generally cannot be used to determine if a vaccine caused or contributed to an adverse event or illness.
 Some events may occur coincidentally after the administration of a vaccine while others may in fact be caused by a vaccine.
 If a safety signal is found in VAERS, further studies can be conducted in safety systems such as the CDC's Vaccine Safety Datalink (VSD) or the Clinical Immunization Safety Assessment (CISA) project.
 These systems do not have the same limitations as VAERS and can better assess health risks and possible connections between adverse events and a vaccine.
 Additional information about VAERS, VSD, and the CISA project are available here.

 What if I can't tell if a reaction was caused by a vaccine or another medication?

 We encourage you to report any reaction following vaccination to VAERS, even if you cannot tell if the vaccine or another product caused it.
-Reports sent to the VAERS program that also make reference to non-vaccine pharmaceutical products are shared with MedWatch, the FDA's drug safety surveillance system.
+Reports sent to the VAERS program that also refer to non-vaccine pharmaceutical products are shared with MedWatch, FDA's drug safety surveillance system.

 How do I find out if a vaccine adverse event has been reported to VAERS?

 The VAERS and CDC WONDER websites allow you to access adverse events reports submitted to VAERS.
 Please note that a VAERS report does not mean that the vaccine caused the adverse event, only that symptoms occurred after vaccination.
 De-identified VAERS data are usually available 4-6 weeks after the report is received.